-This task page enables you to draw closed contours on B-scan images and calculate the enclosed area.
+This task page enables you to draw closed contours on frames and calculate the enclosed area.
 You can also draw groups of contours to represent the shape of an object, calculate its volume and view its shape as a surface rendered image.
 It is also possible to define a surface patch by drawing on a 3D surface that you have created and 'cutting' the patch out of this surface.

 |The draw task can be selected either by using the tabs at the top of the task pages, or by selecting from the task menu.
 To actually draw contours, you need also to select the drawing icon from the toolbar.|

-Up to ten objects can be drawn on the same data.
+Up to thirty objects can be drawn on the same data.
 Select the current object to be drawn with the drop-down menu at the top of the draw task page.
 Drawing in the image window will then add contours to this object.